Vultures 2: Release and promotion

 West shared the cover art for the album through his Twitter account on March 9, 2024, showing a masked figure standing in all-black outfit.
-The figure on the cover was revealed to be Ty Dolla Sign and he holds a photo of Big TC, who has the real name of Jabreal Muhammad and has been given a 16-year prison sentence under for a murder that they both insist he did not commit.
+The figure on the cover was revealed to be Ty Dolla Sign and he holds a photo of his brother Big TC, real name Jabreal Muhammad, who was given a 16-year prison sentence for a murder they both claim he did not commit.
 On March 10, 2024, in a conversation with a fan page, West mentioned that he would be selling Vultures 2 on his Yeezy website for $20 instead of releasing it on streaming platforms like Vultures 1.
 West thought streaming devalues music and is "basically pirating", offering that he could reach one million album sales from five percent of his then-20 million Instagram followers.
 He said the decision was made to stop streaming companies being "in control of the artist" and Ty Dolla Sign echoed West's views in spite of requests for the album to be streamed, declaring the release went against "what these streaming services want u to to [sic] believe so they can stay on top".

 West's fans believed artificial intelligence was used to create his vocals on "Field Trip" and "Sky City", considering that guest vocalist Cyhi the Prynce stood in for West on the latter.

 On March 14, 2024, audio rips of the tracks "River", "Everybody", "Worship", "Promotion", "Slide", and "Field Trip" were made available for streaming on Instagram and TikTok.
 During an appearance on Justin LaBoy's podcast, West announced a new release date of May 3, 2024, around two months later than the initially slated release.
 Vultures 2 missed the release date, with both West and Ty Dolla Sign largely silent on social media at this time.
 On July 30, West announced through his website that all the orders for the album placed had been fulfilled and shipped out, and that it would be released on August 2, 2024.
 However, hours later, the release date was removed from his website.
 On August 3, 2024, Vultures 2 was surprise released independently to streaming platforms such as Spotify and Apple Music by West's YZY brand.
 It was also made available on the iTunes Store, sold at a discounted price of $4.99 in the first week.
 Geoff Barrow of English band Portishead responded to the sample of their 2008 single "Machine Gun" on "Field Trip" by expressing disappointment that an artist used the song without permission again, as well as questioning why West can not "write his own beats".
-On August 4, 2024, Swsh posted that West had not cleared the sample of "Break the Fall (Acoustic)" for "530", although did not take issue with his usage.
+On August 4, 2024, Swsh posted that West had not cleared the sample of "Break the Fall (Acoustic)" for "530".
+Although they did not take issue with his usage, they later sued West in February 2026.